 From 2012-2013, she served as the Deputy National Security Advisor to the Vice President of the United States.
 In addition to advising the Vice President on a wide range of foreign and defense policy issues, she represented him in Cabinet and Deputies level interagency meetings.
 During March and April of 2013, she served as the Acting National Security Advisor to the Vice President.

 Before her post at the White House, she served for three years as the Principal Director for European and NATO Policy in the Office of the Secretary of Defense in the Pentagon.
 In that capacity, Julie acted as the principal advisor to the Assistant Secretary of Defense for International Security Affairs for all matters falling within the broad spectrum of NATO and European policy.
 Her office managed the Department’s bilateral relationships with 31 European countries.
 In January 2012, she was awarded the Office of the Secretary of Defense Medal for Exceptional Public Service.

-Julie has also worked at the German Marshall Fund, the Association of the U.S. Army on the Project on the Role of American Military Power, and the British American Security Information Council.
+Julie has also worked at the Association of the U.S. Army on the Project on the Role of American Military Power and the British American Security Information Council.
 In 1996/97, she worked in Germany at the Stiftung Wissenschaft und Politik as a Robert Bosch Foundation Fellow.

 Julie is a recipient of the American Academy in Berlin Public Policy Fellowship and the Fredin Memorial Scholarship for study at the Sorbonne in Paris.
 She received her B.A. from Xavier University and her M.A. from American University.
 She spent a year learning German at the University of Munich.
 Julie serves on the Advisory Council of the Alliance for Security Democracy; the Board of Advisors of the Truman National Security Project; and the Board of Trustees of the American Institute for Contemporary German Studies.